Business Modeling and IT Alignment using Enterprise Architectures and the OMG's BPMN, BMM, UML, SysML and SoaML standards

-Enterprise Architecture using TOGAF 9.1 (3 days)
+Implementing Strategies using the Enterprise Architecture (3 days)

 Business Modeling for an Agile Enterprise (2 days)

-Objective : Helping business owners and analysts to understand how to efficiently model their business processes and resources in order to increase business agility of their organization on the basis of the company vision and changing market needs.
+Objective : Helping business owners and analysts understand how to efficiently model their business processes and resources in order to increase business agility of their organization on the basis of the company vision and changing market needs.

-This 2 day training course aims at helping business experts to learn how to model business processes and resources in order to efficiently control their evolutions according to changes of their business goals, objectives, strategies, tactics and rules.
+This 2 day training course aims at helping business experts learn how to model business processes and resources in order to efficiently control their evolutions according to changes of their business goals, objectives, strategies, tactics and rules.
 On the basis of key elements of the business performance (strategies, tactics, KPI, business capabilities, etc...), participants learn there how to elaborate a vision centric and customer value based business process and resource cartography and understand how to adapt them to changing strategies, tactics and rules.
 (Click for details)

 Business Process Modeling (BPM) using BPMN and UML (2 days)

-Objective : This training course aims at helping business analysts to learn to model efficiently their business processes using BPMN as well as resources that are handled by their activities.
+Objective : This training course aims at helping business analysts learn to model efficiently their business processes using BPMN as well as resources that are handled by their activities.
 Being conducted by an agile entreprise framework, business analysts learn during this course how to use appropriate BPMN notations and business extensions of UML in order to deal with their "business requirements" and coherently drive underlying design level activities (Click for details).

-Object Oriented Design Using Design Patterns (2 days)
+Analysis and Design Patterns (2 days)